devinacker/bsnes-plus/README.md

 ## Building on macOS

 - Install a C++ toolchain.
 [Xcode](https://developer.apple.com) is probably the easiest route.
-- Install [Qt 5](https://www.qt.io/download-open-source/).
+- Install [Qt 5.6](http://download.qt.io/official_releases/qt/5.6/5.6.2/qt-opensource-mac-x64-clang-5.6.2.dmg.mirrorlist).
+More recent versions may work, but have exhibited some yet unsolved issues in the VRAM debug views.
 Only the core macOS package is required.
-- Make sure the `qtpath` environment variable points to your Qt installation, ie. add `export qtpath=$HOME/Qt/5.8/clang_64` to .bash_profile.
+- Make sure the `qtpath` environment variable points to your Qt installation, ie. add `export qtpath=$HOME/Qt/5.6/clang_64` to .bash_profile.
 - Run `make` from the bsnes directory.
 - Alternatively run `./build_distribution_osx`.
 When done you should end up with stand-alone app bundles and a redistributable archive in the `distribution` folder.